You have up to $1000 to spare for a brand-new studio monitor and hope to pick out the best one?

 - Output is better at high volume.

-5. Focal 2x Alpha 65 Professional Monitoring Speaker - Best Of Sound Balancing
+5. Focal 2x Alpha 65 Professional Studio Monitor - Best Of Audio Balancing

 Studio monitors that can be flexible and do wonders with all audio frequencies are not easily found on the market, but that doesn’t mean they don’t exist!